will-clarke/wclarke.net/src/posts/2014-10-16--real-defaults-with-hashes.md

 ---
 date: 2014-10-16
-published: true
-tags:
-- Ruby
-- Hash
-- Tips
+tags: - ruby - hash - tips
 title: Real Defaults With Hashes
+description: Ruby hashes have a gotcha that the uninitiated should be aware of.
 ---

 ### Beware of setting Hash#default!